 Maya Pawlusiewicz is a dedicated and hard-working honor roll student at Glenbrook South High School in Glenview.
 She is a committed open gold ballroom and Latin dancer at Interclub Academy of Dance in Niles that competes nationally with her dance partner, Adam.
 She started ballet and tap dance at the age of 3 and proceeded to transition into the ballroom community.
 With all of her hard work and consistent training she has been awarded first place in championships and scholarships at almost every competition.
 Later in the future, she wants to continue her passion as a professional for this beautiful sport.
 She attends Juliusz Slowacki Polish School in Wheeling, IL in hopes and determination of expanding her knowledge about Polish culture and history.
 She has continued to keep progressing at Polish school after learning from the work of her grandma's international Polish school books.
 Maya is a proud second-generation Polish and American citizen.
 Maya and her family visit Milówka, Poland every year to embrace the Polish culture as well as visit and assist her góralski family with their restaurant/hotel.
 Maya is an avid member of two Polish camps, both in Poland and Wisconsin.
 She volunteers as a junior counselor at Camp Vista to help maintain a clean camp, and nourish the younger campers.
 She hopes that one day she can become a counselor and be a mentor for the younger kids.
 In the future, she wishes to become a successful surgeon and extend her knowledge at medical school in Illinois.

-Rachel Carlson is a junior at Huntley High School and is representing the third generation of Legion debutantes in the Poczatek Family.
+Rachel Carlson is a senior at Huntley High School and is representing the third generation of Legion debutantes in the Poczatek Family.
 Rachel enjoys playing sports and has participated in cross country, track, and soccer in her three years at Huntley High School.
 Rachel is also active in her high school’s chapter of National Honor Society where she serves as the Director of Service.
 As Director of Service, Rachel has been instrumental in the formation and successful implementation of a remote based tutoring program that connects NHS members with students in grades three through five to support these students through the challenges of remote learning during the pandemic.
 Rachel is an honor student and has great interest in her STEM courses and plans to pursue this interest into college.
 Outside of school, Rachel is a member of the Northwestern Medicine Discovery Program where she attends monthly events that expose her to potential career paths in healthcare while exposing her to mentoring and networking opportunities.
 After high school, Rachel’s future plans are to study in a STEM related field with hopes to travel abroad to continue learning about her own culture and others.
 With a rich family history of participation in the White and Red Ball, she is excited to carry on the tradition and represent the third generation of her family and well as display her pride in her Polish heritage.

 Kaya Wzorek is a 2022 graduate at James B. Conant Highschool and attended Czesława Miłosza Polish school for 3 years.
 She is a first-generation Polish-American and the oldest daughter in her family.
 In Conant, Kaya takes advanced & AP engineering, math, and science classes in hopes to accelerate her education in the engineering field.
 She is currently planning to study and earn a degree in Biomedical Engineering.
 Even though Covid-19 created a limit on how often she could participate in school, she is an active member of the National Honors Society and a leader in her school's Medical Careers Club.
 She is also a member of Conant’s Fellowship of Christian Students.
 With her persistent studying, Kaya has made her school’s honor roll every semester.
 Outside of school, Kaya takes part in her church’s High School Ministry.
 When it comes to her Polish heritage, Kaya is proud to celebrate her Polish culture with friends and family.
 She visited her family in Poland in 2018 and is anticipating visiting again once travel restrictions loosen.
 As a new member of the Legion of Polish Women, Kaya hopes to make a big impact with the Legion and hopes to encourage other Polish girls to celebrate their culture.